The Magazine (album): Critical reception

-New York Times, Sep.
+The New York Times, Sep.
 16, 1984 - "Miss Jones is still looking for direction on The Magazine.
 She doesn't want to be one more pop songwriter, but she knows better than to go off the deep end.
 The Magazine leaves us awaiting Miss Jones's next step, and provides some enigmas while we wait."

 Daily Collegian, Penn State University, Oct.
 15, 1984 - "The Magazine does insert a few more classic cuts and several mighty listenable selections into Jones' musical lexicon.
 You can't help wishing, though, that she had stuck to more earthbound topics and unforced rhythms that made her past efforts such pleasures."

 New Straits Times (Malaysia), Dec.
 2, 1984 - "The music skips, almost nonchalantly, from sparse hymn-like melodies to lilting moods to fractured beats, conveying jazz shadings and evoking appropriate atmospherics."

 Time, Dec.
 17, 1984 - "This is only her third full album, and she seems bent on proving, quite unnecessarily, what she has already established: she is the most enterprising woman writer making records today.
 The Magazine, a spiraling cycle of songs organized around themes of loneliness, defiance, memory and renewal, seems as if it was long and hard in coming."

 NME ranked it number 10 among the "Albums of the Year" for 1984.

 Track listing

 Credits adapted from the album's liner notes.

+All tracks written by Rickie Lee Jones, except track 9, co-written by Sal Bernardi.